SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ## Bugs & Problems found during Testing

 • Had problems implementing the search function logic and had to fix several syntax mistakes to make it work.
-But at the end, I got to fully understand the logic behind.
 •